This influential three-volume work, published 1840–2, narrates the excavations at Giza carried out by a British officer and Egyptologist.

 Quantity: Over 20 available

-Seller: Grand Eagle Retail, Mason, OH, U.S.A.
+Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Paperback.
 Condition: new.
 Paperback.
 An army officer and politician, Richard William Howard Vyse (178453) also made his mark as an Egyptologist.
 This three-volume work, published in 18402, has remained an instructive resource in Egyptology up to the present day.
 Adopting the style of a journal, with illustrations and diagrams throughout, it narrates in detail his excavations at Giza, surveying and measuring the pyramids.
 Following Vyse's return to England, the work was continued by the engineer and surveyor John Shae Perring (181369).
 Vyse gives observations of his travels, and of the landscape, people and architecture he encountered, as well as details of the important work he carried out.
 Most notable was his discovery, using gunpowder, of four new chambers in the Great Pyramid containing 'quarry marks' - graffiti by the pyramid builders.
 Volume 3 (1842) describes the work continued by Perring on various pyramids, and on the mummy pits at Saqqara.
 This influential three-volume work, published 18402, narrates in detail, with illustrations, important excavations on the pyramids at Giza, as carried out by Richard William Howard Vyse (178453).
 Volume 3 (1842) is an appendix to the first two volumes, and describes the work continued by John Shae Perring (181369).
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781108075688